 Within our testing environment, additional measures filter out respondents who answer questions too quickly or copy and paste responses.
 Our proprietary NLP techniques analyze responses and filter out respondents who fail to establish expertise in a required area (for example, if someone who claims to be a doctor cannot offer robust answers about a medical field).

-As your product team shifts from ad-hoc or waterfall testing to on-demand insights, the capability to programatically source audiences becomes a competitive advantage.
+As your product team shifts from ad-hoc or waterfall testing to rapid consumer feedback, the capability to programmatically source audiences becomes a competitive advantage.
 With dynamic sample sizing and automatic segmenting, Alpha continuously ensures that insights are actionable and accessible.